ASIA PACIFIC BIOINFORMATICS NETWORK

 - The Vice President is appointed by the president.

 Two important activities of JSBi are the activity of Special Interest Groups (SIGs) and that of (regional) Working Groups.
 Each SIG has its own chief-editor and steering committee.
 Usually, each SIG holds its own meeting, where JSBi members can attend freely, listen to invited talks, and sometimes present their own research results.
-The Working Groups have been set up for the benefit of JSBi members who live relatively far from Tokyo because many SIG meetings are held in Tokyo or its suburbs.
-Currently, there are five Working Groups in various areas of Japan and their existence will stimulate the local activities on bioinformatics.
+The regional Working Groups have been set up for the benefit of JSBi members who live relatively far from Tokyo because many SIG meetings are held in Tokyo or its suburbs.
+Currently, there are six Working Groups in various areas of Japan and their existence will stimulate the local activities on bioinformatics.

 Other activities include the proposal of a standard curriculum for bioinformatics education in universities and graduate schools and the editing of an encyclopedia of bioinformatics (in Japanese).
 The encyclopedia, written by hundreds of JSBi members and researchers in related areas, was published by Kyoritsu Shuppan.
 Co.
 Ltd. in 2006.
 Newsletters are delivered to JSBi members twice a year.
 Summer schools for students and young scientists are organized and financially supported annually by JSBi.